officelifehq/docs/docs/documentation/communicate/worklogs.md

 ![image of work log on employee page](./img/employee_worklog.png)

 Remember: this information is available to everyone in the company, regardless of their roles.

+## Deleting a work log

+Work logs can be deleted on certain conditions.

+Only the following people can delete a work log:

+* the employee herself,
+* her manager,
+* someone with the HR or admin role.